evmos/evmos/docs/testnet/README.md

 # Testnet

-This section contains different documents for how to access and join the Evmos testnets.
+This section contains different documents for how to access and join the Hazlor testnets.

 1. [Join Testnet](./join)
 1. [Faucet](./faucet)